inBeat/inbeat-website/content/top-influencers/tiktok/food/switzerland/_index.md

 ---
-title: Top 10 Food TikTok Influencers In Switzerland In 2023
+title: Top 10 Food TikTok Influencers In Switzerland In 2024
 description: >-
-  Find top food TikTok influencers in Switzerland in 2023.
-Most popular hashtags: #food #fyp #viral #foryou.
+  Find top food TikTok influencers in Switzerland in 2024.
+Most popular hashtags: #fyp #foryou #switzerland #viral.
 platform: TikTok
 hits: 50
-text_top: Discover the best TikTok profiles on inBeat.
+text_top: Analyze the top-rated TikTok accounts on inBeat.
-text_bottom: Our platform holds 50 TikTok influencers like this in Switzerland for you to pitch.
+text_bottom: Our platform aggregates 50 TikTok influencers like this in Switzerland for you to connect with.
 profiles:
   - username: "thispronto"
     fullname: >-